lsst-ts/tssw_developer_guide/doc/index.rst

 ..
-TSSW Developer Guide documentation master file, created by sphinx-quickstart on Tue Apr  2 20:55:52 2019.
+TSSW Developer Guide documentation main file, created by sphinx-quickstart on Tue Apr  2 20:55:52 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.